VirtoCommerce/vc-docs/platform/developer-guide/docs/Tutorials-and-How-tos/How-tos/feature-flags.md

 [Hub for Feature Flag Driven Development](https://featureflags.io/)

 ## Example.
-Create Public Property Based on Google Analytics Module
+Create public property based on Google Analytics module

 The following code snippet demonstrates how to create public properties for the Google Analytics module using the extended `SettingDescriptor`: